Methodist Church of Great Britain: Attempts to reverse the decline

-After the union of 1932 many towns and villages were left with rival Methodist churches and circuits that were slow to amalgamate.
+After the union of 1932, many towns and villages were left with multiple Methodist churches and circuits that were slow to amalgamate.
 Methodist historian Reginald Ward states that because unification was unevenly implemented until the 1950s, it distracted attention away from the urgent need to revive the fast-shrinking movement.
 The hoped-for financial gains proved to be illusory, and Methodist leaders spent the early post-war era vainly trying to achieve union with the Church of England.
 Multiple approaches were used to turn around the membership decline and flagging zeal in the post-war era, but none worked well.
 For example, Methodist group tours were organised, but they ended when it was clear they made little impact.

 During the 20th century Methodists increasingly embraced Christian socialist ideas.
 Donald Soper (1903–1998) was perhaps the most widely recognised Methodist leader.
 An activist, he promoted pacifism and nuclear disarmament in cooperation with the Labour Party.
 Prime Minister Margaret Thatcher was a moralistic Methodist; Soper denounced her policies as unchristian.
 However, in "the battle for Britain's soul" she was reelected over and over.
 Methodist historian Martin Wellings says of Soper:

 His combination of modernist theology, high sacramentalism, and Socialist politics, expressed with insouciant wit and unapologetic élan, thrilled audiences, delighted admirers, and reduced opponents to apoplectic fury.

 In 1967, Soper, then the only Methodist minister in the House of Lords, lamented that:

 To-day we are living in what is the first genuinely pagan age—that is to say, there are so many people, particularly children, who never remember having heard hymns at their mother's knee, as I have, whose first tunes are from Radio One, and not from any hymn book; whose first acquaintance with their friends and relations and other people is not in the Sunday School or in the Church at all, as mine was.